camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

   .execute();
 ```

-Due to the [default ancestor selection](ref:#process-engine-process-instance-modification-ancestor-selection-for-instantiation) during instantiation and the fact that cancellation does not propagate to the sub process instance in this case, the sub process instance is the same after modification as it was before.
+Due to the [default ancestor selection](ref:#process-engine-process-instance-modification-ancestor-selection-for-instantiation) during instantiation and the fact that cancelation does not propagate to the sub process instance in this case, the sub process instance is the same after modification as it was before.
 Related entities like variables and event subscriptions are preserved.

-### Starting Activities with Interrupting/Cancelling Semantics
+### Starting Activities with Interrupting/Canceling Semantics

-Process instance modification respects any interrupting or cancelling semantics of the activities to be started.
+Process instance modification respects any interrupting or canceling semantics of the activities to be started.
 In particular, starting an interrupting boundary event or an interrupting event sub process will cancel/interrupt the activity it is defined on/in.
 Consider the following process:

 <div data-bpmn-diagram="guides/user-guide/process-engine/process-instance-modification/example3"></div>